Learn Java Easy. Chapter 5 Exercises

 System.out.print("Enter a text string: ");

-String sentence = exercise.nextLine();
+String phrase = exercise.nextLine();

 System.out.print("Enter the character to count: ");